ahmed-abdelazim/multi-squid/README.md

 - You can modify destination proxy by editing the config which named by port number `cache_peer DEST_PROXY_IP parent DEST_PROXY_PORT 0 no-query no-digest`
-- Finally run `docker-compose up -d`
+- Finally run `docker-compose up -d` if you add any IP to Allowed_IPs.txt run after that `docker-compose restart` to make changes take effect.